-Toyota RAV4 owners have reported 17 problems related to engine oil leaking (under the engine and engine cooling category).
+Toyota RAV4 owners have reported 25 problems related to engine oil leaking (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota RAV4 based on all problems reported for the RAV4.

 At about 65,000 miles, I noticed that my 2006 Toyota rav 4 was consuming large amounts of oil in between oil changes (which I have done every 3000-3500 miles).
 There was no leak, no warnings - but when checked the oil well is bone dry.
 Brought it to the dealership who played dumb, even though I told them Toyota had issued a technical service bulletin (TSB) about this, and that my VIN number falls under the cars listed.
 There are thousands of complaints about this on-line, and the dealership just said that was irrelevant.
 Meanwhile, I've been adding oil at every 1000 miles or less.